Yubico/yubikit-android/README.md

 **YubiKit** is an Android library provided by Yubico to enable interaction between YubiKeys and Android devices.
 The library supports NFC-enabled and USB YubiKeys.

-The library includes a demo application implemented in the Kotlin playground, the [YubiKit Demo App](./yubikit-android/tree/master/YubikitDemo), which provides a complete example of integrating and using all the features of the library in an Android project.
+The library includes a demo application implemented in Kotlin, the [YubiKit Demo App](./YubikitDemo), which provides a complete example of integrating and using all the features of the library in an Android project.

-Changes to this library are documented in [changelog](./yubikit-android/blob/master/Changelog.md).
+Changes to this library are documented in the [changelog](./yubikit-android/blob/master/Changelog.md).

 **NOTE** The pre-release version of YubiKit Android SDK supported a subset of FIDO2 functionality.
 In this general availability (GA) version, that FIDO2 module has been removed.
 If you require the FIDO2 module, we recommend developers use the official [FIDO2 API for Android](https://developers.google.com/identity/fido/android/native-apps) provided by Google.

 ## About

 YubiKit requires a physical key to test its features.
-Running the included [demo application](./yubikit-android/tree/master/YubikitDemo) and integrating YubiKit into your app requires a YubiKey in order to test functionality.
+Running the included [demo application](./YubikitDemo/README.md) and integrating YubiKit into your app requires a YubiKey in order to test functionality.

 YubiKit is a multi-module library with the following components: